enaon/ninebot-one-nRF52/p8-nb/README.md

 repellent is a way to check medicine/battery/state of a xiaomi insect repellent,

-one can leave out any files that he don't need, but it is best to upload all to get the feeling of the interfacem, and then delete the ones that are not wanted.
+One can leave out any files that he don't need, but it is best to upload all to get the feeling of the interface, and then delete the ones that are not wanted.

 Select Pretokenise and Minification in the webide settings to save on ram.

 Change the 'type' variable inside the handler file to match the touch controller and accelerometer on your p8.
 All types are emulated as an 816(TEH) (gestures happen before finger leaves the screen) by the handler.

-type reset() and press enter in the webide left hand side, after last file is uploaded.
+Type reset() and press enter in the webide left hand side, after last file is uploaded.

 #